ashleychontos/pySYD/docs/usage/cli/glossary.rst

     ``--noy, --ndown, --norders``
-        similar to :term:`nox`, this specifies the number of bins (i.e. orders) to use on the y-axis of the echelle diagram. **TODO:** check how it is automatically calculating the number of orders since there cannot be `0`.
+        similar to :term:`nox`, this specifies the number of bins (i.e. orders) to use on the y-axis of the echelle diagram
          * dest = ``args.noy``
          * type = `int`
          * default = `0`